sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 podsecuritypolicies.policy                      []                                    [eks.privileged]   [use]
 ```

 Looks like we have less access than before.
-So not too helpful, lets take a
+So not too helpful, let us take a
 look at that service account we want to become:

 ```bash